RachWalm/high-score/README.md

 As per design the first step was to remove the many with under 3 submissions so that we are processing less data.
 The original list had 500 entries, but once the list had removed all submissions of less than 3 the new list only contained 246 entries, which would require less processing to do the other calculations.

-Then had the idea to remove all the additional unused data (name and date from within submission).
+Then had the idea to remove all the additional unused data (name and date from within submission nested dictionary).
 This would again reduce the size of the data and limit processing and functions having to work round the data that wasn't going to be displayed.

 ```py
 # removes data with less than 3 submissions and irrelevant information on submission name and date